 Phytoalexins are similar to the antiviral proteins previously mentioned as a secondary line of defense.
 Phytoalexins are a family of hormones that inhibit protein synthesis and thus “shut up shop” in the event of a pathogenic attack by halting the protein production process in our cells.

-Chemicals released by the fungus that are being used by it in its attack trigger a chemical response in the plasma membrane that makes the plant aware of the pathogens’ presence.
+Chemicals released by the fungus are used to trigger a chemical response in the plasma membrane that makes it aware of the pathogens’ presence.

 Hydrogen peroxide from the plasma membrane triggers a chemical response to inform the nucleus of the infected cells of the current situation.

 The phytoalexins then take on a role similar to that of antiviral proteins, where the presence of a phytoalexin in a cell inhibits protein synthesis and therefore preventing the growth of the foreign agent by removing all possible avenues of invasion for the pathogen, thus eliminating the threat.

 Lignin is a strong type of molecule that provides plants with a defensive structure similar to that of fibrous proteins.
 It acts as a barrier and can be found in wood and is characteristically found in plants that have recently endured pathogen attack.